-- Carry plenty of water, at least 2l for each hiker and take a gulp every now and then.
-Do you think 2 l is not enough?
+- Carry plenty of water, at least 3l for each hiker and take a gulp every now and then.
+Do you think 3 l is not enough?
 I agree, but most people carried less water.
 Drinking plenty of water is the key to such hikes.
 We sweat a lot on this demanding path but did it easily.
 I always put electrolytes into my water bottle for new energy throughout the hike.

-- High energy food, snacks, take a proper break at the crater and recharge your battery.
+- High-energy food and snacks like nuts, take a proper break at the crater and recharge your battery.
 You’ll need total concentration on the steep descent.

-- For a comfortable break, I always carry a lightweight seat pad helpful for the sharp stones inside the crater and in poor weather.
+- For a comfortable break, I always carry a lightweight cushion, which is helpful for the sharp stones inside the crater and in poor weather.

 - Wear proper hiking shoes with grip, not only trainers.
-We saw the ambulance several times leaving the mountain hut during our time in Pico Island.
+We saw the ambulance leaving the mountain hut several times during our vacation on Pico Island.
 One guy injured his knee.
 A woman fell onto the rocks and hit her head.
 My Inov trail shoes were perfect for all the hikes in the Azores.